Znsored/distributed-face-detection/README.md

 A distributed system that detects faces in a video and draws Delaunay triangles over it.

 ## Features
-### Easy Setup:
-Seamless installation process through Docker images.
+**Easy Setup**, Seamless installation process through Docker images.
-### Highly Scalable
-Easily scale the number of worker nodes to match your desired workload with minimal configuration changes.
+**Highly Scalable**, Easily scale the number of worker nodes to match your desired workload with minimal configuration changes.
-### Handles Multiple Tasks
-Capable of efficiently handling multiple video requests simultaneously.
+**Handles Multiple Tasks**, Capable of efficiently handling multiple video requests simultaneously.
-### Robust Logging
-Incorporates comprehensive logging functionalities to track and monitor activities effectively.
+***Robust Logging***, Incorporates comprehensive logging functionalities to track and monitor activities effectively.

+## Setup
+### Requirements
+1. Python
+2. IDE of your choice
+3. Docker
+4. PostgreSQL

-## Instructions
+### Instructions
 1. Pull the repo and open the terminal in the project directory
 2. Change directory to Kafka folder `cd kafka`
 3. Run the docker compose file with the command `docker compose up -d`